Jurisprudence Examination Information

 - Log into your eServices account

-- Click on the “Events & Services” tab and select “Register for Events”
+- Go to the “Events & Services” tab

 Note: The fee for the examination is non-refundable and non-transferable to a different location or a future examination sitting.

 - Schedule the Examination with Prometric (time, location & delivery method)

 You will have the option to schedule to write the examination on-site at a Prometric Test Center, or as a remotely proctored examination at a location of your choice (e.g. home) that meets the requirements.
 For detailed information on these scheduling options, refer to the JE Information Guide.

 Seats for both on-site test center examinations and remotely proctored examinations are limited and reserved on a first come, first serve basis.
 Candidates should schedule their examination appointment (time & location) as soon as possible after receiving their JE Registration Confirmation email to secure a seat for their preferred testing delivery method and time.